microcosm/cookbook-sc/README.md

 [ ![Welsh's Synthesizer Cookbook](http://3.bp.blogspot.com/-Kllf8JcKhcM/UpLsxkKci6I/AAAAAAAAC64/oFjvvJr74is/s400/cookbook.jpg) ](http://www.amazon.com/Welshs-Synthesizer-Cookbook-Programming-Universal/dp/B000ERHA4S)

+## What topics are covered?

+There is an introductory code file that will get you off the ground with SuperCollider, to make sure you can hear sound, and see the oscilloscope and frequency analysis views.
+It also provides keyboard shortcuts and advice.

+Then, the meat:

+1. Additive synthesis
+2. Subtractive synthesis
+3. Envelopes

+Finally there is a safety file to make sure you don't blow your speakers, or your ears in the process!
+SuperCollider will let you pipe literally anything to your sound card.

 ## OK, got it, can I get started?

 Sure, dive in.
 The code is all sclang ready.